A- #AudioBookReview: The River Has Roots by Amal El-Mohtar

 Escape Rating B-: I am still not sure how I feel about this book.
 I’m baffled and a bit confused.

 There’s a part that is fascinated by how the story is told.
-It doesn’t begin and the beginning, tell a story, and end at the end.
+It doesn’t begin at the beginning, tell a story, and end at the end.
 Instead, the story is told through a series of letters written between Red and Blue.
 It’s not just the letter itself, but also the circumstances surrounding the discovery of each letter.

 We get bits and pieces of who these two are, what they are, and the neverending war that they were born to fight.
 We’re also supposed to see them fall in love with each other through their correspondence, but I’m not sure I see how it happens.
 I mean, I see that it does, but without them ever meeting face to face, I’m not quite sure I buy the romance.